RS Runtime Security Observability + Control

 Feature-first onboarding with deployment included

-Create your account, explore findings and controls, then deploy sensors in the environments where you need live coverage.
+Create your account, review findings and controls, then deploy sensors in the environments where you need live coverage.
+Every feature shown above maps to a section in the runtime console.

 Core feature stack